MatthiasValvekens/mvalvekens.be-hakyll/blog/2022/docker-dbus-secrets.md

 [credstore]: https://docs.docker.com/engine/reference/commandline/login/#credentials-store

-# Setting up a KeePassXC as a credential store
+# Setting up KeePassXC as a credential store

 Since I already use [KeePassXC](https://keepassxc.org/) as my password manager of choice, I was of course very keen to figure out a way to get Docker to use that as its credential backend.
 Fortunately, KeePassXC integrates natively with [the freedesktop.org secrets API][secrets-api], also known as the "Secret Service" API.
 Essentially, this API defines a generic protocol for applications to talk to credential stores over a DBus session.